SPECIAL TOPIC: SACRIFICES IN MESOPOTAMIA AND ISRAEL AND THEIR SIGNIFICANCE

 b.
 The sin and trespass offerings were very similar.

 c.
 The rights of the individual were expressed in the Ten Commandments (Exodus 20; Deuteronomy 5).

 (2) accumulation of good

 d.
-This offering emphasizes the harm done to our brother in sinning and the restitution of the cost of that which was damaged plus 1/5 more.
+This offering emphasizes the harm done to a brother in sinning, and the restitution of the cost of that which was damaged plus 1/5 more.